Saijayaram27/AWS-AZURE/README.md

 # AWS-AZURE
 DEMO
-git add . # To stage the changes
+git add . # To stage the changeS